History of The Adirondack Chair

 His chair featured wide armrests, a curved, high back, and a slanted seat.
-His design was especially unique because both the seat and back of the chair were fashioned from single pieces of wood.
+His design was incredibly unique because both the seat and back of the chair were fashioned from single wood pieces.

-Lee, worried about his good friend Harry Bunnell’s ability to survive the winter decided to give Bunnell the plans to the Adirondack chair so that he could begin producing them in his carpentry shop.
-Bunnell patented the design as the Westport chair and they rose in popularity steadily after 1904 due to its durability and versatility.
+Lee, worried about his good friend Harry Bunnell's ability to survive the winter, decided to give Bunnell the plans to the Adirondack chair to produce them in his carpentry shop.
+Bunnell patented the design as the Westport chair.
+They rose in popularity steadily after 1904 due to its durability and versatility.

 Meet the Modern Adirondack

-The modern Adirondack chair is a version of the Westport chair that is easier to mass produce because it is not made from a single, knot free wood plant.
-Carpenters have tweaked the Westport chair over time and the modern Adirondack chair features a wood slat design but still highlights wide armrests, slanted seats, and high, curved back.
+The modern Adirondack chair is a version of the Westport chair that is easier to mass-produce because it is not made from a single, knot-free wood plant.
+Carpenters have tweaked the Westport chair design over time.
+The modern Adirondack chair features a wood slat design but has retained wide armrests, slanted seats, and high, curved back.

-This version of the Adirondack chair is the most popularly replicated today; although you can find at least one of the modern traditional versions in most people’s backyards.
+This version of the Adirondack chair is the most popularly replicated today.
+However, you can find at least one of the modern traditional versions in most backyards.

 Tete-e-Tete seating in the Adirondack style is also becoming popular.
 This type of seating is intimate and encourages one-on-one conversation.
-The chairs are often joined in the middle by a small table; however, you can also achieve the affect by using a small end table between two Adirondack chairs.
+The chairs are often joined in the middle by a small table; however, you can also achieve the effect using a small end table between two Adirondack chairs.

-The Adirondack style is popular all over the United States but is common in New England and the Northeastern United States where the design originated.
-An Adirondack chair still remains one of the best and most versatile outdoor furniture pieces on the market because of their smart design and comfort.
+The Adirondack style is famous nationwide but is common in New England and the Northeastern United States where the design originated.
+An Adirondack chair remains one of the best and most versatile outdoor furniture pieces on the market because of their smart design and comfort.

-Adirondack furniture is most beautiful and rustic when made from solid wood, but you can also find eco-friendly designs made from recycled plastic.
+Adirondack furniture is most beautiful and rustic when made from solid wood.
+Still, you can also find eco-friendly designs made from recycled plastic.

 If you choose solid wood Adirondack chairs or furniture, make sure to check out our blog on how to maintain and care for your wooden patio furniture.